What is Bendeka?

 if you smoke.

-Do not receive bendamustine if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control while you are using this medicine and for at least 3 months after your treatment ends.
+If you are a woman, do not use Bendeka if you are pregnant.
+You may need to have a negative pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.

-Bendamustine is injected into a vein through an IV.
+Bendeka is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Bendamustine is usually given for 2 days in a row every 21 to 28 days.
-You may receive up to 8 treatments total, depending on the condition being treated.
-Follow your doctor's instructions.
+Bendeka is usually given for 2 days in a row every 21 to 28 days.
+Your doctor will determine how long to treat you with this medicine.

 You may be given other medications to help prevent certain side effects of bendamustine.